-1. Follow the coach's guidelines established during the preseason meeting and contact the coach first to discuss any issue.

-2. Please do not attempt to confront a coach before or after a contest or practice.
+- 1. Call the coach first to discuss any issue. - 2.
+Please do not attempt to confront a coach before of after a contest or practice.
 These can be emotional times for both parents and coaches.
 Meetings of this nature do not promote resolution and even exacerbate the issue.

-3. Contact the athletic director if you have further questions or concerns after meeting with a coach.
+Call the next day to set up a meeting with the coach. - 3.
+Contact the athletic director if you have further questions or concerns after meeting with a coach.